jonesamelia/CSCI370Lab3/README.md

 Struggles: Merge conflicts are really annoying and we don't always know why they happen.
 Some parts in getting the scenes to go to the correct one is hard.

-Attributions: Landing Sound: https://opengameart.org/content/jump-landing-sound, Background Music: https://opengameart.org/content/jump-and-run-tropical-mix, Jump Sound: https://opengameart.org/content/slime-jump-effect Tilemap: https://szadiart.itch.io/platformer-fantasy-set1
+Attributions: Landing Sound: https://opengameart.org/content/jump-landing-sound, Background Music: https://opengameart.org/content/jump-and-run-tropical-mix, Jump Sound: https://opengameart.org/content/slime-jump-effect, Tilemap: https://szadiart.itch.io/platformer-fantasy-set1, Baker sprite: https://www.freepik.com/free-vector/cafe-worker-character-icon-set_4321718.htm

 Amelia: Amelia worked on the initial design of the game picking out the tilemaps and main character sprite along with creating the repository.
 This gave a really good starting point for us to get started on adding pieces.
 Amelia also worked on getting scripts correct so scenes can interact with each other.
-She handled a majority of the game manager.
+She handled a majority of the game manager and UI.

 Mark: Mark worked on adding in simple scripts we worked on in class and implemented them onto the sprites.
 This gave us an good idea of what capabilities we had and how we could expand on them.
 Mark also created the levels with the tilemap Amelia picked out.
 He handled some smaller aesthetics of audio and getting small places to look prettier.